Table of Contents

 MCP: npx @chatwork/mcp-server | Auth: API Key

 Chatwork dominates Japan's SMB messaging market and deserves credit for being among the earliest Japanese SaaS vendors to ship an official MCP server.
-However, production telemetry tells a more nuanced story: 66% success rate and 378ms average latency place it clearly below Slack in real-world agent reliability.
+However, a 378ms average latency leaves room for improvement relative to Slack (agent success-rate data is still being observed by KanseiLink).

 The primary failure modes are api_error (24 incidents) and rate_limit (8 incidents).
 A verified workaround for rate limiting: inserting a 100ms delay between API calls resolves most throttling failures.
 Room search also surfaces search_miss errors (10 incidents) when agents use English queries — switching to Japanese keywords and applying category filters yields significantly better results.